Two Critical, Four Hospitalized and Many Injured in Malibu Balcony Collapse

-Two people were rushed to trauma centers in critical condition Saturday and nine more were reported injured when a rented residential balcony collapsed onto a Malibu beach.
+Two people were hospitalized in critical condition Saturday and nine more were reported injured when a rented residential balcony collapsed onto a Malibu beach.

 The collapse was reported about 5:30 p.m. at the 20000 block of W. Pacific Coast Highway, Los Angeles County Fire Department officials said.